Why is Geography important?

 Geographers make great team workers and have top research, presentation and communication skills.
 These abilities open up opportunities in many different careers, from market research and accounting, to law and property surveying.
 The ability to use advanced computer modelling tools also means Geographers can pursue careers in data and IT.

 How is the curriculum in Geography structured?

-Those who learn Geography in Year 10 and Year 11 will do so over three periods of the week.
+Those who learn Geography in Year 10 and Year 11 will do so over three periods over a fortnight.

-A Level Geography is taught across 6 periods of the week.
+A Level Geography is taught across six periods over the fortnight.

 Topics covered in Year 7

 - What is Geography

 - Restless Earth